microsoft/live-share/docs/reference/linux.md

 # Linux installation details

 Linux is a highly variable environment and with the sheer number of desktop environments and distributions can be complicated to get working.
-Users that stick to Ubuntu Desktop, Fedora, or CentOS and offical distribution of VS Code should find the process straight forward.
+Users that stick to Ubuntu Desktop, Fedora, or CentOS and official distribution of VS Code should find the process straight forward.
 However, in the event that you are using a down stream distribution, you may or may not run into some hiccups.
 This document provides some information on requirements and some troubleshooting details.

 ## Install Linux prerequisites